Tranchee De Mecknes Cemetery, Aix-Noulette

 For further information regarding wheelchair access, please contact our enquiries department on telephone number 01628 634221.

-The cemetery was begun by French troops in May 1915, and the trench, and consequently the cemetery, were named from the Arab version of the town of Mequinez in Morocco, from which these troops had come.
+The cemetery was begun by French troops in May 1915.
+They named the trench, and consequently the cemetery, using the Arab name for the town of Mequinez in Morocco, from which they had come.
 The cemetery was taken over by British units in February 1916, and besides its present name it was called at times Pioneer Point, Mechanics Trench and Corons d'Aix.

 There are now 199 Commonwealth burials of the 1914-1918 war commemorated in this site, 3 being unidentified and a special memorial is erected to one soldier from the United Kingdom whose grave cannot now be found.
 There are 171 French and 2 German burials here.